rtmendes/sanitypress-with-typegen/README.md

 ## Roadmap / To-do

 - featured post
-  - reference to blog.post on blog.frontpage, blog-post-list
+  - reference to blog.post on blog-index, blog-post-list
   - OR as `featured: true` on blog.post
 - read time for blog posts
 - Modules